joshuarreid/Reddit-Scraper/README.md

 The initial brackets include the location, the [H] is what the user is selling, and the [W] is what the user wants.
 Then within the post content is typically the price of the item.

-My function parseItem() uses regex to find these values and returns an array:
+My function parseItem() uses regex to find these values and returns an array which later is uploaded to the database:

 ```python
     returnData = []